Giants vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have gone 26-22 in games they were listed as the moneyline favorite (winning 54.2% of those games).
+- The Giants have put together a 26-22 record in games they were listed as the moneyline favorite (winning 54.2% of those games).

 - When playing as moneyline favorites with odds of -115 or shorter, San Francisco has gone 26-22 (54.2%).

-- Based on this contest's moneyline, the Giants' implied win probability is 53.5%.
+- The Giants have an implied moneyline win probability of 53.5% in this matchup.

-- San Francisco has played in 94 games with an over/under set, and have combined with its opponents to go over the total 43 times (43-46-5).
+- San Francisco has played in 95 games with over/under set, and have combined with opponents to go over the total 43 times (43-47-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!